High school sailors prepping for regional competition

 Members of the team say it’s a special community for lifelong friendships, and a chance to escape the world.

-“It’s a great escape, from like reality everything happening in the world,” said Faudree.
+“It’s a great escape, from like reality everything happening in the world,” Faudree said.
 “We started the sailing season this year and they would have snowball fights, breaking ice and getting in the boats, and the kids show up when it’s 30 degrees out, and snowing, and they want to go sailing.”

 Matthew Lago says his favorite part of the sport is feeling in control of his boat.